-When creating and implementing fees for service in clinical practice, members must adhere to the following conditions:
+When creating and implementing fees for service in clinical practice, a member must adhere to the following conditions:

-- fees must be for care that is diagnostically or therapeutically necessary; - fees must be fair and reasonable; - billing practices, as they relate to patient care, must be disclosed to patients in advance of any care.
-This includes, but is not limited to: - o the nature of the care or plan of care to be provided, - o who is delivering the care, - o if any care is to be delegated, - o the use of any adjunctive therapies and/or services,
+- fees must be for services that are diagnostically or therapeutically necessary, and provided in accordance with accepted CCO regulations, standards of practice, policies and guidelines; - fees must be fair and reasonable; - billing practices as they relate to patient care must be disclosed to patients in advance of any care.
+This includes, but is not limited to: - the nature of the consultation, examination, care or plan of care or other services to be provided, - \circ who is delivering the care, - \circ if any care is to be delegated, assigned or referred, - \circ the use of any adjunctive therapies and/or services, - the sale of any products, and/or - practices relating to billing third-party payors (see section on "Billing Third Party Payors"); - fees must be documented in the financial record and invoice and consistent with the member's fee schedule; - fees, including the documentation of fees in a financial record, invoices and itemization of an account for professional services, must not be false or misleading. - an account for professional services must be itemized and readily available, if: - requested to do so by the patient or a person or agency who is to pay, in whole or in part, for the services, or - the account includes a fee for a product or device or a service other than care; - a comparative re-assessment, as set out in standard of practice S-002: Record Keeping and Guideline G-013: Chiropractic Assessments, must: - be conducted when clinically necessary and, in any event, no later than each 24th visit; - \circ be sufficiently comprehensive for the member to: - evaluate the patient's current condition; - > assess the effectiveness of the member's chiropractic care;

-- o the sale of any products, and/or - o practices relating to billing third-party payors (see section on "Billing Third Party Payors"); - an account for professional services must be itemized, if: - o requested to do so by the patient or a person or agency who is to pay, in whole or in part, for the services, or - o if the account includes a fee for a product or device or a service other than care; - a re-assessment, as set out in Standard of Practice S-002: Record Keeping, must: - o be conducted when clinically necessary and, in any event, no later than each 24th visit; and - o be sufficiently comprehensive for the member to: - evaluate the patient's current condition; - assess the effectiveness of the member's chiropractic care; - discuss with the patient, the patient's goals and expectations for his/her ongoing care; and - affirm or revise the member's plan of management for the patient.
+- discuss with the patient, the patient's goals and expectations for his/her ongoing care; and - affirm or revise the member's plan of management for the patient, which includes a discussion of any billing/financial arrangement.